Kathy Hall practising Hand Movements Set 1 Part 1

 Kathy Hall in Kunqu Opera scene, ‘In Pursuit of the Dream’ from ‘The Peony Pavilion’, taught by Madam Wang Fengmei, Zhejiang Kunju Opera Company (蒙浙江昆剧院王奉梅老师传授)

 Kathy Hall in Kunqu Opera scene, ‘In Pursuit of the Dream’ from ‘The Peony Pavilion’ at The British Museum, filmed by Jessica Hall

 Kathy Hall -Opera Movements with the ‘cloud-sweeper’

 The ‘cloud-sweeper’ (yunzhou 云帚) is made from horse-hair.
 It is used by nuns, celestial beings and eunuchs to cleanse the earthly or heavenly air.

 Kathy Hall in Peking Opera scene from ‘Snow in Mid-Summer’ (Acknowledgements: Hong Kong Peking Opera Club, Hong Kong, 11.1995)

 Kathy in Peking Opera, ‘Snow in Mid-Summer’, in Mei Lanfang style, with guest appearance by Mr Xiao Renqin, great-grandson of Mr Xiao Changhua, renowned Master of the Clown Role.
-This opera performed in Mei Lanfang style of music and singing is rare.
+This opera performed in the Mei Lanfang style of music and singing is rare.
 Kathy is deeply indebted to her Peking Opera teacher of nine years, the Mei specialist, the late Mr Bao Youdie (蒙梅派专家前包幼蝶老师九年熏陶)

 All videos are also available on our Vimeo channel, click to visit Vimeo.